Located in Dekalb, Texas

 Family Owned and Operated Since 1958

 We're as proud of our history as we are of our wood products.
-Our story began many decades ago in a small town outside of Atoka, Oklahoma, where our founder Cecil Phillips was born.
-From there, our story travels to the sawmills of Germany, the great Redwood forests of California, to the hometown of Hoss Cartwright, De Kalb, Tx.
-Today we're still in De Kalb, producing kiln dried lumber, wood beams, architectural millwork, live edge wood slabs, mantels, and other high quality wood products.
+Our story began many decades ago in a small town outside of Atoka, Oklahoma, where our founder Cecil Phillips was born into a family of seven children.
+From there, our story travels to the sawmills of Germany, the great Redwood forests of California, to the hometown of Hoss Cartwright, De Kalb, Tx, where it awaits patiently for it's next chapter.
+For the time being, we're producing kiln dried lumber, wood beams, architectural millwork, live edge wood slabs, mantels, and other high quality wood products right here in the great town of De Kalb, TX!

 Cecil Phillips, a World War 2 Army veteran, worked in sawmills in Germany while in the army.
 This was nothing new for Cecil, as his father and uncle Monroe worked sawmills in Oklahoma.